bootdme/mpi/README.md

 Run: `./step4.sh`

 Configures macOS for better security and developer experience.
-It also applies security enhancements using [macos_hardening](https://github.com/ataumo/macos_hardening).
+It also applies security enhancements using [macos_hardening](https://github.com/ataumo/macos_hardening) and [privacy.sexy](https://privacy.sexy/).

 ### 5. **Install Dotfiles and Tools**